Two VPP Models Help Utilities and their Customers Reap the Benefits of DERs and Microgrids

 Under Sparkfund’s distributed capacity procurement program, Sparkfund is responsible for identifying people in areas that need the grid support who are interested in participating.

 “We go and talk to those customers and we say ‘hey, your utility needs new capacity and assets in this part of the grid to make it reliable for you and your neighbors.
 Would you be willing to host an asset on your building?
-And that asset is zero cost to you, it's paid for by the utility,’” LeFarge said.
+And that asset is zero cost to you, it's paid for by the utility,’” LaFarge said.

 Under one project in SDG&E territory, Sparkfund focused on homes, community centers, commercial facilities and public buildings such as libraries vulnerable to wildfires and PSPS.

 Gas gensets were deployed – despite California’s goal to achieve carbon neutrality by 2045 – instead of renewables.
-That’s because the utility wanted to maximize the number of customers it could serve and wanted the customers to have the ability to island for three or four days because PSPS often last that long, said LeFarge.
+That’s because the utility wanted to maximize the number of customers it could serve and wanted the customers to have the ability to island for three or four days because PSPS often last that long, said LaFarge.

 “There's no battery technology on the market that can currently provide reliability for that amount of time,” he said.